Top 3 sightseeing spots along the Tokyo Bay coast

 telephone number 03-6380-7800 (Reception hours: 10:00-18:00)

-・5-minute walk from Daiba Station on the Yurikamome Line
+- 5-minute walk from Daiba Station on the Yurikamome Line

-Restaurants: 11:00-23:00 *Some stores have different opening hours.
+Restaurants: 11:00 AM - 11:00 PM. *Some stores may have different operating hours.

 Official URL http://www.divercity-tokyo.com/